 As we were so hungry, we forgot to take photos of the food.
 We ordered seafood, pancit, calamares, and more Filipino food.
 The lunch was fulfilling enough for a price of ₱1,605 good for 6 pax already.

 We decided to enjoy the resort’s facilities the next day since we needed to check the nearby attractions first.
 What’s good about the resort’s location is that it’s near Bantayan’s top tourist spots like The Ruins, Omagieca Obo-ob Mangrove Garden, and Ogtong Cave.
 We asked the resort to arrange a motorbike rental for us to use.
-Each motorbike costs ₱300 for 24-hour use.
+Each motorbike costs ₱300 for a 24-hour use.

 It was already a bit late when our motorbikes arrived.
 At around 5pm, we still tried to go to Omagieca Obo-ob Mangrove Garden but our bikes ran out of gasoline.
 We had to go back and have them refueled first.
 On our way to the gas station, we passed by The Ruins so we stopped over for a quick photo op.